StanleyGao2018/Blog/README.md

 # Blog

-# MyFirst time try to use Djange to new my own blog
+## MyFirst time try to use Django to new my own blog